Vitamin B9 (Folate)

 Contraindications:

-- • Caution with antifolate chemotherapy
+- • Caution with antifolate chemotherapy (folate may reduce drug efficacy)

 Frequently Asked Questions

-Should I take methylfolate instead?
+Should I take methylfolate instead of folic acid?

-How much during pregnancy?
+How much folate do I need during pregnancy?

-Can you take too much?
+Can you take too much folic acid?

 Research Sources